eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 7.1 Introduction

-This chapter is dedicated to the certification of EUDI Wallet solutions, covering the legal foundation outlined in the [eIDAS 2.0] Regulation (the Regulation), the overall certification approach, and its accompanying design principles.
+This chapter is dedicated to the certification of Wallet Solutions, covering the legal foundation outlined in the [eIDAS 2.0] Regulation (the Regulation), the overall certification approach, and its accompanying design principles.
 Furthermore, a supporting document regarding the risk-based approach of the EUDI Wallet is provided in appendix 6.

 #### 7.1.1 Legal basis and requirements